alwafor/GadikScript/README.md

 The element of array is 3!
 The element of array is 4!
 The element of array is 5!
+The element of array is 5!
+The element of array is 5!
 ```

 So that's it!
 Next step is to get acquainted with GS syntax!